Cork–Galway Gaelic football rivalry

 The Cork-Galway rivalry is a Gaelic football rivalry between Irish county teams Cork and Galway, who first played each other in 1911.
 The fixture has been an infrequent one in the history of the championship, and therefore the rivalry is not as intense between the two teams.
 Cork's home ground is Páirc Uí Chaoimh and Galway's home ground is Pearse Stadium, however, all of their championship meetings have been held at neutral venues, usually Croke Park.

-While Cork have the second highest number of Munster titles and Galway are second only to Mayo in Connacht, they have also enjoyed All-Ireland Senior Football Championship successes, having won 16 championship titles between them to date.
+While Cork have the second highest number of Munster titles and Galway are the record title holders with 50 provincial wins in Connacht, they have also enjoyed All-Ireland Senior Football Championship successes, having won 16 championship titles between them to date.